Bimota DB1

 The Bimota DB1 was a motorcycle manufactured by Bimota between 1985 and 1990 in Rimini, Italy.
 Originally commissioned by Cagiva, the DB1 was designed by Bimota's Technical Director, and ex-Ducati engineer, Dr. Frederico Martini, and it saved Bimota from almost certain bankruptcy.
 DB1 stands for Ducati Bimota One, i.e. the first Bimota powered by a Ducati engine compared to, say, the SB3 - Suzuki, Bimota, third design.

 Features

 Being the first all-Italian Bimota it came with a 750 cc Ducati 90° V-twin engine with Desmodromic valve-train in different levels of tune and styling.
 The frame is made of Chrome-Molybdenum steel tubing and uses a Triangulated Upper Space Frame or "Birdcage" design.
 The engine is a stressed member and the swingarm pivots in engine's crankcase.
 The DB1s triple-trees, clip-ons, rear-sets and several other bits are made of lightweight, hot stamped and billet Avional 14 aluminum.
 The Cagiva/Bimota/Ducati/DB1 prototype morphed into the Ducati Paso ironically designed by Bimota co-founder Massimo Tamburini.
+While the DB1's small size made it light weight, it resulted in difficult ergonomics for taller riders.
+Also, the large single-piece tank/seat bodywork was difficult to remove without a helper.